 More wedded bliss

 And here was yet another blessed occasion for Prince Philip to attend.
 This photo shows him back at St. George’s Chapel at Windsor Castle for the wedding of Lady Gabriella Windsor and Thomas Kingston.
 Gabriella is the daughter of Prince Michael of Kent, the Queen’s cousin.
 The wedding, which happened in May 2019, shows Prince Philip in seemingly good spirits.
 Several months later, he was hospitalized over the winter holidays in an abundance of caution after falling ill.
 He remained there for several days before returning home.

 There aren’t many recent Prince Philip photos.
-He hasn’t been publicly photographed in 2020, as he and the Queen remain home, isolating together during the coronavirus pandemic.
-Express reports that the couple will share a quiet lunch on his birthday, but, as is his usual request, Philip doesn’t want a major fuss made about his big day.
-Still, we hope that he gets to celebrate 99 years with lots of FaceTime with his adorable great-grandkids, grandchildren (both near and far), and other family members who can’t imagine life without him.
+He wasn’t publicly photographed in 2020, as he and the Queen remained home, isolating together during the coronavirus pandemic.
+Express reports that the couple shared a quiet lunch on his birthday, June 10, but, as was his usual request, Philip didn’t want a major fuss made about his big day.
+Ninety-nine years is a pretty incredible life.
+He passed on April 9, 2021, about two months shy of his 100th birthday, peacefully in Windsor Castle.
 Next, check out these rarely seen photos of the British royal family through the years.